riturajtiwari/FCND-Estimation-CPP/README.md

 ### Step 4: Magnetometer Update ###
+#### My Notes ####
+Tuned the `QYawStd` value as described.
+Follwed the overleaf notes to pick out the Jacobian, etc. Struggled a fair bit with normalization of yaw angles as it was not immediatly clear what the valid ranges of yaw readings were.
+Took a while to figure this out.
+#### Original notes ####

 Up until now we've only used the accelerometer and gyro for our state estimation.
 In this step, you will be adding the information from the magnetometer to improve your filter's performance in estimating the vehicle's heading.